Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Quantifying Tumor Images Using Topology

 \begin{definition} The {\em EC curve} of $K$ (which discretizes $M$) in the direction $\nu$ is defined by

 \end{definition}

 The EC curve tracks the evolution of the EC up to (and including) the largest subcomplex of $K_\nu^x$ contained in the sublevel set $r_\nu^{-1}\left( (-\infty, x] \right)$.
-See Figures \ref{Fig2A} and \ref{Fig2B} for an illustrative example of the evolution of the EC on the two-dimensional contour of a hand.
+See Figure \ref{Fig2A} for an illustrative example of the evolution of the EC on the two-dimensional contour of a hand.
 Here, the direction is the horizontal direction to the right of the $y$-axis.
 The value of the EC changes as the sweep over the palm first reveals the thumb, and then the separation between the ring and pinky fingers, followed very shortly by the separation between the index and middle fingers, and so on.
 The EC curve of this filtration is plotted in Figure \ref{Fig2B}.

+The same rotational summary technique of the PHT may be adapted to ECs as follows.

-Briefly referencing the robust summarizing technique of the PHT, which considers all directions on the surface of the sphere, gives the following definition in terms of ECs. \begin{definition}[Previously in \cite{Turner:2014aa}] In considering a directional sweep over the surface of the sphere $S^{d-1}$, and calculating the corresponding EC curves $\chi^K_\nu$ of the finite simplicial complex representations $K_\nu$ for every direction $\nu \in S^{d-1}$, the {\em Euler characteristic transform (ECT)} is defined as follows:
+\begin{definition}[Previously in \cite{Turner:2014aa}] In considering a directional sweep over the surface of the sphere $S^{d-1}$, and calculating the corresponding EC curves $\chi^K_\nu$ of the finite simplicial complex representations $K_\nu$ for every direction $\nu \in S^{d-1}$, the {\em Euler characteristic transform (ECT)} is defined as follows:

 \end{definition}

 In other words, the ECT of a shape collects EC curves of the shape, over all directions on the surface of the sphere.